BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Like Keysends, AMP invoices can not provide proof of payments, so they may not be viable in some situations, such as paying a merchant.
 [Simplified multipath payments](https://bitcoinops.org/en/topics/multipath-payments/) (SMPs) can resolve this issue, though at the expense of payments being easier to correlate, reducing privacy benefits.

 AMP invoices do not allow senders to attach a description for the receiver to their payment.
-This makes it difficult for receivers to know who paid them and what it was for.
+This makes it difficult for receivers to know who paid them, and what it was for.

 </div>